install.packages("spData")The following materials are modified from Chapter 3 of Geocomputation with R and the tmap book.

 - and their respective ‘multi’ versions

-represents spatial objects as “simple feature” objects by storing them as a data frame with the geographic data stored in a special column (usually named geom
+sfprovides the same functionality that the sp, rgdal, and rgeos packages provided, but is more intuitive because it builds on the tidy data model and works well with the tidyverse. sf represents spatial objects as “simple feature” objects by storing them as a data frame with the geographic data stored in a special column (usually named geom or geometry).

 Simple features from scratch